Ashford University Catalog

 Applicants seeking admission to a hybrid graduate program must meet the following admission requirements prior to the start of the first course at Ashford University:

-1. Have a Bachelor’s degree or post-graduate degree from a regionally accredited or approved nationally accredited college or university with a grade point average (GPA) of 2.0 or above.
+- Have a Bachelor’s degree or graduate level degree from a regionally accredited or approved nationally accredited college or university with a grade point average (GPA) of 2.0 or above.
 Applicants with a grade point average of 2.0 to 2.74 will be placed on Academic Watch;

-2. Have access to a computer with an Internet connection for the Web-based programs and meet the minimum technology and minimum computer skills, abilities, features, system configurations, hardware, and software outlined in the General Academic Information & Policies section of this Catalog;
+- Have access to a computer with an Internet connection for the Web-based programs and meet the minimum technology requirements and minimum computer skills, abilities, features, system configurations, hardware, and software outlined in the General Academic Information & Policies section of this Catalog;

-o Attend a 1-2 hour synchronous webinar, skype, or teleconference that will be scheduled during Week 1 of each core course.
+- Attend a 1-2 hour synchronous webinar, Skype, or teleconference that will be scheduled during Week 1 of each core course.